Affiliations and accreditations

 This page lists the organisations and networks we are part of and the reasons why.

-We are proud to be members of the European Network for Children with Arthritis and Autoinflammatory conditions (ENCA).
+We are proud to be members of ENCA, the global network for children with arthritis and autoinflammatory conditions.
 They are the umbrella body that supports all patient organisations for children with arthritis, rheumatic conditions and autoinflammatory diseases across the continent of Europe and beyond.
 ENCA is supported by the Paediatric Rheumatology European Society (PReS), and Juvenile Arthritis Research work closely with clinicians from PReS.
 Our founder is a Member of the Board of ENCA.

 How does this help children with arthritis?
 ENCA is the leading organisation in Europe to champion the needs of children with arthritis.
 Being part of ENCA, and being on the Board, helps us to share best practice and improve the lives of children with arthritis.
 It also gives us a voice on a national and international basis to represent children with JIA and their families.